6.1 DRAINAGE MANAGEMENT

-Mode 1 rutting problems on forest roads can be managed, or reduced, by using vehicles with special axle configurations.
-An example of this is can be seen in Scotland, where the tyres of a truck have been specially constructed to be out of line longitudinally, and thus act as roller compactor preventing the formation of ruts.
+Mode 1 rutting problems on forest roads can be managed, or reduced, by using vehicles with special axle configurations or by driving in varying lateral position of the road cross section.
+An example of first option can be seen in Scotland, where the tyres of a truck have been specially constructed to be out of line longitudinally, and thus act as roller compactor preventing the formation of ruts.

 6.3 MANAGING FUNCTIONAL CONDITION

 The management of the functional condition of a road network is normally set out in the descriptions of the works, duties and tasks of the maintenance contract document.
 Of these, drainage maintenance is, by far, the most important factor for managing permanent deformation issues and, because of this, the ROADEX Partners commissioned a special “Drainage” eLearning lesson.
 Additional to this, there are some other small, but important steps that the contractor can take to improve the functional condition of a road, and reduce permanent deformation problems.

 One issue that can save a road, when properly done, is the timely removal of snow from the road shoulder during the spring.
 This technique prevents the melting water from infiltrating the road structures at a time when the bearing capacity is at its most critical.